 -

 Measure at Eye Level: When using liquid measuring cups, always measure at eye level to ensure accuracy.
 Place the measuring cup on a flat surface and bend down to read the measurement at the bottom of the meniscus (the curve of the liquid's surface).
-This will help you avoid parallax errors and ensure that you are measuring the correct amount of liquid.
+This will help you avoid parallax errors and confirm that you are measuring the correct amount of liquid.

 -